akraino-edge-stack/sdt/deploy/playbook/README.md

 The admin user must have sudo privileges on the edge nodes.
 Set the sudo password in the `deploy/playbook/group_vars/edge_nodes/secret` file.

-Add the node names to the `hosts` file in this directory, under the `edge_nodes` group.
+Add the node names of cicd, build, master and edge nodes to the `hosts` file in this directory.
 The example below configures one edge node named "edge".
 Take care to include the colon after the host name.

 ```